Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 In fact, there are more short films and documentaries being made today than ever before in the history of the medium.
 With increased access to affordable means of production (from the iPhone to a RED digital camera) and distribution (from YouTube to local film festivals), short and documentary film allows independent and aspiring filmmakers to produce films without taking on massive debt or sacrificing their vision to the will of investors.
 Streaming services such as Netflix and HBO have proven receptive to documentaries, which are cheaper to license than large studio-produced feature films, and, in the 21st century, documentaries have become increasingly profitable.[1]

 Meanwhile, the old serial films that were a regular feature in movie theaters from the teens through the 1930s were of course reborn in a new venue: television.
-Even they, however, have found their way back into movie theaters.
+Even they, however, can find their way back into movie theaters.
 In 2010 I found myself at the Gateway Film Center near campus watching an episode of The Walking Dead with an audience of strangers.
 Like others struggling for attendance in the 21st century, this theater had begun opening weekly free screenings of popular serial television shows, making enough on concessions to justify the use of the space and reminding college-age audiences of the unique pleasures of the movie theater.
 Aside from a handful of big “event” films—Avatar (2009), Iron Man 2 (2010), and Toy Story 3 (2010)—these programs provided some of their most reliable audiences that year.

 Serial films have re-emerged in recent years also in Disney’s Marvel movies, now almost 30 movies into an ongoing serial narrative (complete with old-fashioned cliffhangers).
 For the first time in film history, we see big budget feature films exploring serial storytelling.